 The first time you do a burpee you might wonder what all the fuss is about.
-Although it’s renowned as a brutal bodyweight exercise that burns fat as fast as it builds muscle, and is regularly used as punishment for skipping obstacles in obstacle course races, none of that tallies with how you feel after performing one burpee.
+Although it’s renowned for being a brutal bodyweight exercise that burns fat as fast as it boosts fitness, and is often used as punishment if you skip a section during obstacle course races, none of that tallies with how you feel after performing just one burpee.

 There is no fun way to do burpees.
 Whether you take them slow and hit a certain rep count, or try to cram in as many as possible within a set time period, they knacker you out faster than just about any other exercise out there.
 That’s the bad news.